Pan-African flag

-The Pan-African flag (also known as the Afro-American flag, Black Liberation flag, UNIA flag, and various other names) is a tri-color flag consisting of three equal horizontal bands of (from top down) red, black, and green.
+The Pan-African flag (also known as the Afro-American flag, Black Liberation flag, UNIA flag, and various other names) is an ethnic flag representing Pan-Africanism, all peoples of African descent, and/or black nationalism.
+A tri-color flag, it consists of three equal horizontal bands of (from top down) red, black, and green.
+August 17 - the birthday of Marcus Garvey, is celebrated as Universal African Flag Day.

+The flag was created as a response to racism against African Americans in 1920 with the help of Marcus Garvey.

+The colours were likely influenced by the older Pan-African colors, substituting yellow for black to promote racial pride.

 The Universal Negro Improvement Association and African Communities League (UNIA-ACL) formally adopted it on August 13, 1920, in Article 39 of the Declaration of the Rights of the Negro Peoples of the World, during its month-long convention at Madison Square Garden in New York City.
 Variations of the flag can and have been used in various countries and territories in the Americas to represent Garveyist ideologies.

 History

 The flag was created in 1920 by members of UNIA in response to the "coon song" that became a hit around 1900, titled, "Every Race Has a Flag but the Coon".
 This song has been cited as one of the three songs that "firmly established the term coon in the American vocabulary".
 In a 1927 report of a 1921 speech appearing in the Negro World weekly newspaper, Marcus Garvey was quoted as saying:

 The Universal Negro Catechism, published by the UNIA in 1921, refers to the colors of the flag meaning:

-Journalist Charles Mowbray White has asserted that Garvey proposed the colors red, black and green for the following reasons: "Garvey said red because of sympathy for the 'Reds of the world', and the Green their sympathy for the Irish in their fight for freedom, and the Black [for] the Negro."

 According to the UNIA more recently, the three colors on the Black Nationalist flag represent: